 Crowdfunding: The legal framework in Belgium

-Crowdfunding is an alternative form of funding which frequently uses an internet platform.
-This article explores the different types, benefits and whether new legislation in Belgium provides sufficient clarity on the rules
+Crowdfunding is an alternative form of funding used in Belgium which often uses an internet platform.
+Belgian lawyer Leo Peeters explores the different types, benefits & whether new laws in Belgium provide sufficient clarity on the rules

 "In the past, crowdfunding platforms were required to comply with a range of laws – this did not help to provide clarity or transparency.
 It was difficult to see the wood for the trees.
 However, the big question now is whether the new laws will provide sufficient clarity in this area!"

 Belgium's Act of 18 December 2016 ("The Act") regulating the recognition and definition of crowdfunding created a legal framework in Belgium for what is referred to as crowdfunding and alternative types of business funding.
 Brussels lawyer/avocat Leo Peeters explains what you need to know.

 Crowdfunding can be regarded as a collective effort on the part of several investors who combine their investments in order to fund a different individual or organisation requiring funds for specific projects.
 It is an alternative form of funding which frequently uses an internet platform as a tool.